 Mirantis Container Cloud (MCC) becomes part of Mirantis OpenStack for Kubernetes (MOSK)!

-Starting with MOSK 25.2, the MOSK documentation set covers all product layers, including MOSK management (formerly MCC).
+Starting with MOSK 25.2, the MOSK documentation set covers all product layers, including MOSK management (formerly Container Cloud).
 This means everything you need is in one place.
-The separate MCC documentation site will be retired, so please update your bookmarks for continued easy access to the latest content.
+Some legacy names may remain in the code and documentation and will be updated in future releases.
+The separate Container Cloud documentation site will be retired, so please update your bookmarks for continued easy access to the latest content.

-Remove Ceph OSD manually
+Remove Ceph OSD manually¶

 Warning